Recipe for South Philly Ground Pork Burgers

 I know, I know- Philly is also VERY well known for cheesesteaks.
 It’s true!
 But if you’re visiting, do yourself a favor and visit John’s Roast Pork and get yourself the real Philly favorite.
 Their Roast Pork sandwich is life-changing.
 And while your there- grab a cheesesteak.
 I say it’s the best in Philly!
 Come at me!
 Not up for a trip to Philly?
 Try my easy Crockpot South Philly Pork!

-Prepping and grilling the pork burgers
+Recipe for the ground pork burgers

 To make my South Philly Pork Burgers with garlic spinach and Pepperoncini mayo, you will need: